EvelynGriffith/201_final_website/writing/report.md

 | Board member pages, View All Members button taking back to Meet the Board page | Yes           |
 | From event article, back button to view all recent events                      | Yes           |
 | Contact Page, Send a message to the club                                       | Yes           |

-TODO: include commands needed to run and test your project

 ## Description of the challenges that you faced and how you resolved them